 Ultra Mobile is a Mobile virtual network operator (MVNO), founded in 2012, which sells low-cost prepaid mobile phone services with unlimited international calling and text plans, operating on T-Mobile’s cellular network in the United States.
 They offer unlimited calling to 75 countries, and access to over 200 countries.
 In August 2016, Ultra Mobile launched Mint Mobile (formerly Mint SIM), an online-only MVNO specializing in prepaid mobile plans on the T-Mobile cellular network, which provides discounted pricing based on monthly terms paid in advance.

-So Mint Mobile was launched just over 2 years ago, and is on T-Mobile network.
+So Mint Mobile was launched just a few years ago, and is on T-Mobile network.
 Their claim to fame is their low prices based on pre-paid 3, 6 or 12 month pre-paid plans.

 Mint Mobile – Phones Available

 When Mint Mobile launched they didn’t have an online store, and they didn’t directly sell phones to their customers.
 They only sold the SIM cards and calling plans.

 That has now changed and they currently offer a wide variety of phones in their online store.